aaccp/Test/README.md

 # How to increase Java heap?

-Using the following command: Xmxn
+Using the following command: -Xmxn
 Where n is a multiple of 1024 that represents the desired space for PermGen, this must be greater than 2MB.
 Letters K or M can be added to indicate kilo or mega bytes.

 # Explain Hotspot Heap structure

 The Heap space is divided in to Generations:

+* Young:

+..* Eden:

-..* Young:
+..* Survivor:

-....*

 # Give two scenarios where you can get an OutOfMemoryError error